catherineakx/sg_tweets_sentiment_topic_modelling/README.md

 * [sg_tweets_jun_2021.csv](../datasets/sg_tweets_jun_2021.csv) — Singapore tweets in June 2021
 * [sg_tweets_jul_2021.csv](../datasets/sg_tweets_jul_2021.csv) — Singapore tweets in July 2021

-As GitHub has a file size limit of 100MB, all datasets and models used throughout the notebooks can be found on the respective Google Drive links:
+As GitHub has a file size limit of 100MB, all datasets and models used throughout the notebooks can be found in the respective Google Drive links:
 * [Datasets](https://drive.google.com/drive/folders/14phuEBHU_jqj4uHLvwGj4H2N6XQjccMi?usp=sharing)
 * [Models](https://drive.google.com/drive/folders/1L9QQPf9bHM3D5ZaF4wwD7xMMLNdOSYK2?usp=sharing)

-Do download the files from Google Drive and placed them in the 'datasets' and 'models' folders appropriately.
+Do download the files from Google Drive and placed them in the 'datasets' and 'models' folders respectively.

 ---